Pain and grief and shock explode from the pages of Lamentations. The unthinkable has happened: Jerusalem has fallen.

 Or do we side with the victims (Daughter Zion and the people she poetically represents) as they "groan" and "search for bread" (11a)?

-In any context other than the Bible, we would conclude that a victim is never to blame for the violence they've suffered.
-The people of Jerusalem are not to blame here, in the same way that the people of Ukraine today are not to blame for the atrocities committed on them by Russia.
+In any context other than our Holy Bible, we would conclude that a victim is never to blame for the violence they've suffered.
+We would say that the people of Jerusalem are not to blame here, in the same way that the people of Ukraine today are not to blame for the atrocities committed on them by Russia.

-And yet, by sticking to a narrative that says God is punishing his people's disobedience through Jerusalem's destruction, we are blaming the victims.
-We are blaming the dead, the starving, the homeless, the widowed, the orphaned, and the enslaved for the violence perpetrated against them by the invading Babylonian army.
+And yet, by sticking to a narrative that says God is punishing his people's disobedience through Jerusalem's destruction, we're blaming the victims.
+We're blaming the dead, the starving, the homeless, the widowed, the orphaned, and the enslaved for the violence perpetrated against them by the invading Babylonian army.

 How can we accept this?